Will Iowa cover the spread vs. Oklahoma? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Iowa went 12-8 against the spread and 19-6 overall last season when scoring more than 67.5 points.
+- When Iowa totaled more than 67.5 points last season, it went 12-8 against the spread and 19-6 overall.

-- The Sooners put up an average of 67.7 points per game last year, seven fewer points than the 74.7 the Hawkeyes gave up to opponents.

-- Oklahoma put together a 5-2 ATS record and a 6-3 overall record last season in games it scored more than 74.7 points.

 Bet on this or any college basketball matchup at BetMGM